patricklynch/BackingStore/README.md

 ```

 ### Conform to `BackingStoreDataSource`
-`BackingStoreDataSource` is a protocol that defines and object that can fit into this group of interrated components in order to allow batch updates to be executed once they are calculated by `BackingStore`.
-It's requirements are simple, but essential to the functioning of this  logic.
-Our `UITableViewDataSource` implementation defined above will also serve as the `BackingStoreDataSource` implementation.

-A key design of this framework is the idea is the decoupling between _dequeuing_ and _decorating_.
+`BackingStoreDataSource` is a protocol that defines an objet which decorates the cells in a table view or collection view.
+It also  A key design of this framework is the idea is the decoupling between _dequeuing_ and _decorating_.
 Typically these two tasks are done at the same time in the `tableView(_:cellForForAt:)` function.

 ```swift
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {